StatCan/aaw-kubeflow-containers/README.md

 ## Other Development Notes

+### The `latest` and `v1` tags for the master branch

+These are intended to be `long-lived` in that they will not change.
+Subsequent pushes will clobber the previous `jupyterlab-cpu:latest` image.
+Previously when we built and pushed to master with updates to an image, we would need to go and change the spawner to use that new image.
+This will allow us to have them reference `jupyterlab-cpu:latest` and remove us from needing to update it.
+Additionally, upon changing the `ImagePullPolicy` to `Always` we could do restarts of workloads and then guarantee that users are on the 'latest' image.

+The `v1` tag is intended for when we encounter a breaking change but still want to support the features of that current image.
+We would then branch off and modify the CI as well as increment the tag.

+---
 ### Set User File Permissions after Every `pip`/`conda` Install or Edit of User's Home Files

 The Dockerfiles in this repo are intended to construct compute environments for a non-root user **jovyan** to ensure the end user has the least privileges required for their task, but installation of some of the software needed by the user must be done as the **root** user.
 This means that installation of anything that should be user editable (eg: `pip` and `conda` installs, additional files in `/home/$NB_USER`, etc.) will by default be owned by **root** and not modifiable by **jovyan**. **Therefore we must change the permissions of these files to allow the user specific access for modification.**  For example, most pip install/conda install commands occur as the root user and result in new files in the $CONDA_DIR directory that will be owned by **root** and cause issues if user **jovyan** tried to update or uninstall these packages (as they by default will not have permission to change/remove these files).